Ukraine-Russia crisis: What to know as diplomacy steps up

 HOW IS UKRAINE'S PRESIDENT FARING?

-Zelenskyy was elected as president in a landslide victory in 2019.
+Zelenskyy won a landslide victory in 2019.
 As a political novice making an unlikely bid for the job, he had vowed to reach out to Russia-backed rebels in the east who were fighting Ukrainian forces and make strides toward resolving the conflict.

 But Zelenskyy is watching his once-enormous support dissolve as Ukraine faces fears of a Russian invasion that could not only take the rebel regions but possibly the rest of the country.